xd009642/xd009642.github.io/_posts/2017-07-20-introducting-tarpaulin.markdown

 branch and condition coverage.

-Check out the [github repository](https://github.com/xd009642/tarpaulin) for more information as well as our roadmap!
+Check out the [github repository](https://github.com/xd009642/tarpaulin) for more information as well as the roadmap!
 If you find any issues please raise them and I should get back to you fairly sharpish.